den-materials/sql-intro/readme.md

 >Note: If you get an error about the `server running locally and accepting connections`, you may need to manually start `postgresql` with the following command: `postgres -D /usr/local/var/postgres`.
 (Think `mongod`, so you may need to start a new tab to continue with this lesson.)

+>Note: If running the above command gives you an error complaining about `database files are incompatible with the server` or similar, you may want to check out [this link](https://gist.github.com/giannisp/b53a76047b07751ed3ade3c1db1d2c51).

 Great!
 You've entered the PostgreSQL equivalent of the node REPL: now, you can execute PSQL commands, or PostgreSQL's version of SQL.

 Let's use these commands, but before we can, we must create a database.
 Let's call it wdi: